-Under these conditions, the supplemental front air bag, supplemental side air bags and curtain side-impact air bag (if so equipped) or pretensioner seat belt systems may not operate properly.
+Under these conditions, the supplemental front air bag, supplemental side air bag or pretensioner seat belt systems may not operate properly.
 It must be checked and repaired.
 Take vour vehicle to the nearest NISSAN dealer.

-If the supplemental air bag warning light is on, it could mean that the supplemental front air bag, supplemental side air bag, curtain side-impact air bag systems (if so equipped) and/or pre-tensioner seat belt systems will not operate in an accident.
+If the supplemental air bag warning light is on, it could mean that the supplemental front air bag or supplemental side air bag system will not operate in an accident.
+To help avoid injury to yourself or others, have your vehicle checked by a NISSAN dealer as soon as possible.